motlin/animal-kingdom/prompt.md

 Please create a browser-based, multiplayer game called "Animal Kingdom" as a single, interactive HTML artifact.

 The game should be a turn-based, free-for-all battle for **2-6 players**.
 The last animal standing wins.
-Each player chooses an animal at the start, and all animals begin with 3 HP.
+Each player chooses an animal at the start, and all animals begin with 3 HP (except Gorilla, which starts with 4 HP).

 ### Core Game Mechanics: